dungates/ImagePlotting/README.md

 The early 2010s began a period of internet-based activism that was immediately embraced by much of mainstream liberalism without any rigorous analysis or appraisal of the organizational structure and limitations of these internet-based movements (Nagle, 2017).
 Image based web forums such as Reddit, 4chan and 8chan were the basis of many of these movements.

+## File Structure

+ - Data: All data retrieved using code in the import folder can be found here.

+ - Import: All code used to import images and collect metadata.

+ - Analysis: Single function ala Qtip to conduct analysis for all but stack features.
+Set good defaults, but allow passage of arguments to other underlying functions like those in color distance.

+ - Output: There are three output models: ImagePlot, Image Montage, and ggplot2 with geom_image.
+Subsequent visual analyses including histograms and gganimate.

+ - Images: Images used in analysis (way too much for data folder so condensed as a zip?)

 ## Citations